arnokha/common_convolutions/README.md

 # common_convolutions
-Examining 3x3 convolutional filters that are common in pretrained object recognition networks
+Examining 3x3 convolutional filters that are common in pretrained object recognition networks.
+Networks used (from Pytorch): resnet18, alexnet, squeezenet, vgg16, inception

+Information about the actual weights in filters.txt

+Note: only input convs included as of now

 --------------
 #### Example - plus sign